damiensnyder/siphon-state/README.md

-# Filter State
+# Siphon State

 A game of voting and deception.
-This is extremely unfinished.
+Play it at siphonstate.com.
+Currently in alpha testing.
+Planned beta release date: Fall 2020.